syswonder/ruxgo/README.md

 Usage: builder_cpp.exe [OPTIONS] [COMMAND]

 Commands:
-  init  Initialize a new project Defaults to C++ if no language is specified help  Print this message or the help of the given subcommand(s)
+  init    Initialize a new project Defaults to C++ if no language is specified config  Configuration settings help    Print this message or the help of the given subcommand(s)

 Options:
   -b, --build                   Build your project